 Biggest Blunders Pharma Marketers Make (And How To Correct Them)

-According to India Brand Equity Foundation, close to 80% of all medicines in India are prescription-based.
-This establishes doctors as the number one customer group of pharma marketers.
+Close to 80% of all medicines in India require a prescription, making doctors the number one customer group of pharma marketers.
 Effective physician engagement, therefore, becomes the holy grail of pharma marketing success.

 However, the marketing approach that worked wonders in the past will prove to be blunderous in the coming years, key reason being the rapidly changing world of medical practitioners.